LYMDLUT/Consistency_Pure/README.md

-# ConsistencyPure: Consistency Models for Adversarial Purification
+# ConsistencyPure: Consistency Models for Realtime Adversarial Purification

 Our training code for Consistency models on CIFAR10: